You can now offer to pay arrears using our new online form, no need to phone, visit or write.

 It is never too late to talk to us - at any point during the following proceedings it is possible to come to a sensible payment arrangement with us that will suit your circumstances.

-To discuss a payment arrangement with the Council you should contact the council tax team or business rates team using the details in the sidebar, or by completing our offer to pay form.
+To discuss a payment arrangement with the Council you should contact the council tax team or business rates team using the details in the sidebar.

 It may also be possible to reduce your bill, for example if you live alone or on a low income.
 See our ‘Reducing your council tax’ or ‘Reducing your business rates’ pages.